Find your level

 Can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar and routine matters.

 Can describe in simple terms aspects of his/her background, immediate environment and matters in areas of immediate need.

 Can understand the main points of clear standard input on familiar matters regularly encountered in work, school, leisure, etc.

 Can deal with most situations likely to arise whilst travelling in an area where the language is spoken.

 Can produce simple connected text on topics which are familiar or of personal interest.

 Can describe experiences and events, dreams, hopes & ambitions and briefly give reasons and explanations for opinions and plans.

-Can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in his/her field of specialisation.
+I can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in my field of specialisation.

-Can express him/herself fluently and spontaneously without much obvious searching for expressions.
+I can express myself fluently and spontaneously without much obvious searching for expressions.